-14.6.
+16.6.
 Disable Scheduler

 In cases where the scheduler executing the reports must be disabled, set the system property opennms.report.scheduler.enabled to false.
-This can be set in \${OPENNMS_HOME}/etc/opennms.properties or \${OPENNMS_HOME}/etc/opennms.properties.d/<my-properties-file>.properties.
+You can set this in \${OPENNMS_HOME}/etc/opennms.properties or \${OPENNMS_HOME}/etc/opennms.properties.d/<my-properties-file>.properties.

-14.7.
+16.7.
 Helper methods

-There are a couple of helper methods to help creating reports in OpenNMS Horizon.
+There are a few helper methods to help create reports in OpenNMS Horizon.

-These helpers come along with the Measurement Datasource.
+These helpers come with the Measurement Datasource.

-Table 108. supported helper methods
+Table 108.
+Supported helper methods

 Helper class Helper Method Description org.opennms.netmgt.jasper.help er.MeasurementsHelper getNodeOrNodeSourceDescriptor(nodeId, foreignSource, foreignId) Generates a node source descriptor according to the input paramters.
-Either node[nodeId] or nodeSource[foreignSource:forei gnId] is returned. nodeSource[foreignSource:forei gnId] is only returned if foreignSource and foreignId is not empty and not null.
-Otherwise always node[nodeId] is returned. nodeId: String, the id of the node foreignSource: String, the foreign source of the node, may be null foreignId: String, the foreign id of the node, may be null.
-For more details checkout Usage of the node source descriptor.
+Either node[nodeId] or nodeSource[foreignSource:forei gnId] is returned. nodeSource[foreignSource:forei gnId] is only returned if foreignSource and foreignId are not empty and not null.
+Otherwise node[nodeId] is always returned. nodeId: String, the ID of the node foreignSource: String, the foreign source of the node.
+May be null foreignId: String, the foreign ID of the node.
+May be null.
+For more details see Usage of the node source descriptor.

-Helper class Helper Method Description org.opennms.netmgt.jasper.help er.MeasurementsHelper getInterfaceDescriptor(snmpifn ame, snmpifdescr, snmphysaddr) Returns the interface descriptor of a given interface, e.g. en0-005e607e9e00.
+Helper class Helper Method Description org.opennms.netmgt.jasper.help er.MeasurementsHelper getInterfaceDescriptor(snmpifn ame, snmpifdescr, snmphysaddr) Returns the interface descriptor of a given interface, e.g., en0-005e607e9e00.
 The input paramaters are prioritized.
 If a snmpifdescr is specified, it is used instead of the snmpifname.
-It a snmpifdescr is defined, it will be appended to snmpifname /snmpifdescr. snmpifname: String, the interface name of the interface, e.g. en0.
-May be null. snmpifdescr: String, the description of the interface, e.g. en0.
-May be null. snmphyaddr: String, the mac address of the interface, e.g. 005e607e9e00.
+It a snmpifdescr is defined, it will be appended to snmpifname /snmpifdescr. snmpifname: String, the interface name of the interface, e.g., en0.
+May be null. snmpifdescr: String, the description of the interface, e.g., en0.
+May be null. snmphyaddr: String, the MAC address of the interface, e.g., 005e607e9e00.
 May be null.
 As each input parameter may be null, not all of them can be null at the same time.
 At least one input parameter has to be defined.
-For more details checkout Usage of the interface descriptor.
+For more details see Usage of the interface descriptor.

-14.7.1.
+16.7.1.
 Usage of the node source descriptor